 Crossing a frozen river in Asia seems unheard of, but that’s the allure of the Chadar Trek.
 Considered the most glamorous trek in India, the Chadar Trek has been featured time and again by Discovery Channel and National Geographic for the sheer beauty of the entire place.
 The trek takes around 6 days over a frozen river in Ladakh.
 It doesn’t require special skills, but the environment is inhospitable with an average temperature of -10 degrees Celsius.

 At night, the temperature falls to -25.
 Despite this, it’s a relatively easy trek but something extremely enchanting.
 The ice breaks and reforms every few hours, creating different hues of blue and green and an ever-changing experience.
 There are areas where ice does not form, so new trails have to be formed over snow and boulders.
 It tops the list is unique treks in Asia and possibly the rest of the world.

 The list is long and we haven’t even scratched the surface, but Asia is a prime continent for incredible hikes.
-The historic or religious significance of many mountains and trails heighten the experience.
+The historic or religious significance of many mountains and trails heightens the experience.
 Above all, the mythical culture of Asian countries combined with the beauty of the wild are the perfect elements for a memorable adventure.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!